Prosecutor: NJ Catholic Church Deacon, 70, Caught With Child Pornography

 A 70-year-old church deacon from Ocean County has been arrested for possessing child pornography, authorities said.

-The man served as deacon of St. John's Roman Catholic Church in Lakewood, they said.
+The man served as deacon of St. John's Roman Catholic Church in Lakehurst, they said.

 Anthony Laterza of Berkeley Township has been charged with three counts of possession of child pornography, according to Ocean County Prosecutor Bradley D. Billhimer.